 8. Water and seal your bottle garden!

 Once you are happy with your design, it’s time to water your terrarium thoroughly with filtered water.

 We used a turkey baster to water ours.
-This allowed water to trickle down the walls of the terrarium, reaching all area of the substrate.
-While it was time consuming, the baster did a good job at cleaning the dust off the sides.
+This allowed water to trickle down the walls of the terrarium, reaching all areas of the substrate.
+While it was time-consuming, the baster did a good job of cleaning the dust off the sides.

 Bottle Garden Care